-The accompanying balance sheet as of September 30, 2006 and statements of operations for the nine months ended September 30, 2006 and 2005 and the statements of cash flows for the nine months ended September 30, 2006 and 2005, and the statement of shareholders' deficit for the nine months ended September 30, 2006 are unaudited.
+The accompanying balance sheet as of September 30, 2006 and statements of operations for the nine months ended September 30, 2006 and 2005, and the statement of shareholders' deficit for the nine months ended September 30, 2006 are unaudited.
 The unaudited interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of the Company's management, reflect all adjustments (consisting of normal recurring adjustments) considered necessary to present fairly the Company's financial position as of September 30, 2006 and results of operations for the nine months ended September 30, 2006 and 2005 and the results of cash flows for the nine months ended September 30, 2006 and 2005.
 The financial data and other information disclosed in these notes to the financial statements relative to the nine month periods presented are unaudited.
 The results for the nine months ended September 30, 2006 are not necessarily indicative of the results to be expected for the year ending December 31, 2006 or any other interim period or for any other future year.